- Can you buy a car without a license in New York?

 Every state has minimum car insurance requirements to be legal out on the road.
 New York law requires that you have auto liability insurance coverage.

-The minimum amount of liability coverage is:
+The minimum amount of liability coverage in New York:

 - $10,000 for property damage for a single accident.